mohannn-sys/ChequeMate/Readme.md

-# CheckMate: Automated Bank Cheque Processor
+# ChequeMate: Automated Bank Cheque Processor

-CheckMate is a streamlined web application built with Streamlit that automates the process of extracting information from bank checks in PDF format.
-Using Google's Gemini AI, it processes cheque images to extract crucial details like bank name, IFSC code, account numbers, and more.
+ChequeMate is a streamlined web application built with Streamlit that automates the process of extracting information from bank cheques in PDF format.
+Using Google's Gemini AI, it processes check images to extract crucial details like bank name, IFSC code, account numbers, and more.

 ## 🌟 Features

 - **PDF Processing**: Extract cheque images from PDF documents
-- **AI-Powered Extraction**: Automatically extract check details using Google's Gemini AI
+- **AI-Powered Extraction**: Automatically extract cheque details using Google's Gemini AI
 - **Secure Authentication**: User registration and login system
-- **Data Management**: Store and manage extracted cheque data
+- **Data Management**: Store and manage extracted check data
 - **Export Capability**: Download processed data in CSV format
 - **User-Friendly Interface**: Clean and intuitive Streamlit interface